eu-digital-identity-wallet/eudi-docs-site/docs/Test/Introduction.md

 # Test

-EUDI Wallet Testing tools contain a set of pre-built tools to support you in testing your EUDI Wallet solution.
+The EUDI Wallet Testing tools contain a set of pre-built tools to support you in testing your EUDI Wallet solution.
 It is designed to ensure that the solution meets all specified functional requirements.

 ## Test the Wallet Application

-[Instructions](../Wallet Application/Introduction/) are provided on how to install the EUDI Wallet Application on your mobile phone (Android or iOS) and initialise it through issuing and presenting attestations
+[Instructions](../Wallet Application/Introduction/) are provided on how to install the EUDI Wallet Application on your mobile phone (Android or iOS) and initialise it through issuing and presenting attestations.

 ## Test the Issuer

-[Test](../Issuer/) various issuance flows of OpenID4VCI with your wallet
+[Test](../Issuer/) various issuance flows of OpenID4VCI with your wallet.

 ## Test the online Verifier